-The Marine Debris STEAMSS Curriculum is divided into four categories below that follow a scaffolded understanding of the issue of marine debris.
+Grades 9-12: Explore the four categories that follow a scaffolded understanding of marine debris.
 No matter where you enter the module, look for ways to incorporate steps toward stewardship actions students can take to make a difference.

 What is marine debris?
 Through classroom and field activities, students sort, categorize and come up with a common definition of marine debris.
 They identify characteristics common to marine debris by experimenting with different materials and analyzing collected samples.

 How does marine debris get into and move around the ocean?
 Students look for evidence that help determine whether marine debris objects originated from land or sea, or from a particular region in the world.
 They also learn about the role ocean currents play in the distribution of marine debris.